ashermancinelli/algorithm-testbed/doc/lc-valid-sudoku.md

       indices[idx2(r, c)] = std::make_pair(r, c);
 ```

-The core loop is much the same as our other solutions:
+The core loop is much the same as our other solutions, aside from unpacking the row and column as a tuple.
 ```cpp
   for (std::size_t i = chunk * rank; i < chunk + (chunk * rank); i++) {
     const auto &[r, c] = indices[i];